PaddlePaddle/PaddleFL/python/paddle_fl/paddle_fl/examples/secagg_demo/README.md

 ### How to install PaddleFL

-Please use python which has paddlepaddle installed
+Please use pip which has paddlepaddle installed

 ```
 pip install paddle_fl